Go-live checklist

 Use the integration keys for the live environment

-Make sure that the production environment of your webshop uses the integration keys intended for the Nexi Checkout live environment.
+Make sure that the production environment of your webshop uses the integration keys intended for the Checkout live environment.
 You can find the integration keys in the Portal.
 See also the guide Access your integration keys.

 Include contact details